 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Discuss experiments and other empirical research in the field of social psychology.

-- Outline the basic methodology, results, and impact of seminal research studies in social psychology (e.g., Milgram's study, Asch's study, Festinger's study, etc.).
+- Examine the role of seminal research studies in social psychology; citing basic methodology, results, and impact.
+(Milgram's study, Asch's study, Festinger's study, etc.).

 - Explain how the notion of the "self" contributes to cognitive processes in social interaction.

 - Discuss the main research findings in the area of social persuasion.

 - Define the term "attitude" and identify the mechanisms behind attitude change.

 - Examine group processes and social facilitation.

 - Analyze the cognitive and affective theories/components linked to stereotypes, prejudice, and discrimination.